 Congress has a bit longer to resolve the debt limit issue, as the U.S. is not at risk of defaulting on its accumulated debt load of roughly $28 trillion for a few weeks.
 But it is unclear, for now, how Democrats will get around Republican opposition.

 The U.S. has never defaulted on its debts in the modern era, and historically both parties have voted to raise the limit.
 Democrats joined the then-Republican Senate majority in doing so several times during Donald Trump’s presidency, including a suspension of the debt limit that expired in August.

 But now that Democrats have unified control of Washington, McConnell has ruled out returning the favor.

-McConnell has blamed a proposed $3.5 trillion tax and spending bill and other Democratic priorities for the need to increase the debt limit.
+McConnell has blamed the proposed $3.5 trillion tax and spending bill and other Democratic priorities for the need to increase the debt limit.
 But that formula has it backward.
-Raising the debt limit is needed to make good on past — not future — spending decisions, including the Republicans' $1.5 trillion, deficit-financed tax overhaul that Trump signed into law in 2017 and additional trillions in coronavirus relief that passed with broad GOP support.
+Raising the debt limit is needed to make good on past — not future — spending decisions, including the Republicans' $1.5 trillion, deficit-financed tax overhaul that Trump signed into law in 2017 and additional trillions in coronavirus relief that passed with GOP support.